10thfloor/fly-autoplacer/README.md

 **Options**

 - `dry_run`: If `true`, the script will not make any changes to the Fly.io API.
-- `scale_up_threshold`: The traffic count that triggers a scale-up action.
+- `traffic_threshold`: The traffic count that triggers a scale-up action.
-- `scale_down_threshold`: The traffic count that triggers a scale-down action.
+- `deployment_threshold`: The traffic count that triggers a scale-down action.
 - `cooldown_period`: The number of seconds to wait before allowing another action in the same region.
 - `fly_app_name`: The name of your Fly.io application.
 - `allowed_regions`: A list of regions to allow deployment to.